 Several different herbicides may be used to obtain satisfactory locoweed control.
 The specific mixture may be determined by herbicide availability, herbicide cost, and land manager preference.
 When spraying by aircraft, liquid herbicide sprays should be applied at 2 to 4 gallons total solution per acre.
 When broadcast spraying with ground equipment, the recommended total spray solution is 15 to 20 gallons per acre.

 Mixes with picloram alone or in combination with other herbicides have consistently provided the best locoweed control in New Mexico.
-Mixing 1 part picloram with 3 part 2,4-D is the most common product used for commercial locoweed control.
-The picloram + 2,4-D mix should be applied at a 0.625 lb active ingredient per acre rate, which is equivalent to 2 quarts of product per acre.
-For best results, use an oil-in-water emulsion utilizing 1 pint diesel fuel oil with an emulsifier such as Triton ™ X-100.
+Mixing one part picloram with four parts 2,4-D is the most common product used for commercial locoweed control.
+The picloram/2,4-D mix should be applied at a rate of 0.625 lb active ingredient (a.i.) per acre, which is equivalent to 2 quarts of product per acre (Table 1).
+For best results, use an oil-in-water emulsion utilizing 1 pint diesel fuel oil with an emulsifier such as Triton X-100.
 A surfactant and suitable drift control agent should be added to the herbicide mixture at rates specified on the herbicide label.

-Metsulfuron provides excellent locoweed control when applied at a rate of 0.375 oz a.i. per acre or higher rate.
-Metsulfuron is formulated as a 60 percent active dry flowable material that when mixed in water is sprayed as a liquid.
-Metsulfuron is very active on broadleaved weeds and does not harm grasses.
+Metsulfuron provides excellent locoweed control when applied at a rate of 0.375 oz a.i. per acre or higher.
+Metsulfuron is formulated as a 60% active dry flowable material that is mixed in water and sprayed as a liquid.
+Metsulfuron is very active on broadleaf weeds and does not harm grasses.